abhinavp06/tpw/README.md

 ## Philosophy

-TPW embraces the philosophy of minimal web design:
+The Philosopher's Window embraces the philosophy of minimal web design:

 - No complex frameworks or build processes
 - Fast loading with minimal dependencies